bcherny/redrock/README.md

   - Statically guarantees that a reducer is defined for each Action
   - Statically guarantees that emitters are called with the correct Action data given their Action name
   - Statically guarantees that listeners are called with the correct Action data given their Action name
-- Mental model similar to [Redux](https://github.com/reactjs/redux):
-  - With several improvements over Redux:
+- Mental model similar to [Redux](https://github.com/reactjs/redux), with several improvements over Redux:
   - Store is decoupled from emitter
   - Emitters are reactive; in fact, they use [Rx](https://github.com/Reactive-Extensions/RxJS) Observables!
   - Listeners are on specific Actions
   - Listeners are called with both current and previous values (convenience borrowed from Angular $watch/Object.Observe)

 ## Conceptual Overview

 1. Create a Tdux `Emitter` with a set of supported `Action`s
-2. Register reducers on it (a "reducer" is a mapping from a given `Action` to its side effects)
+2. Register reducers on the emitter (a "reducer" is a mapping from a given `Action` to its side effects)
-3. Components in your app can `dispatch` `Action`s on your emitter
+3. Components in your app `dispatch` `Action`s on your emitter
 4. `Actions` first trigger side-effects (via their respective reducers), then trigger any callbacks listening on that `Action`

 ## Installation